Smart Gardening Tips for the Urban Homesteader

 1. Plant in Winter, Transplant in Spring

-Contrary to popular belief, gardening can be a year round hobby.
-By starting to plant your crops — whether herbs, vegetables, or fruits— indoors during the cold winter months, you’re giving them an increased likelihood of making it to adulthood when planted outside.
+Contrary to popular belief, gardening can be a year-round hobby.
+By starting to plant your crops — be it herbs, vegetables, or fruits— indoors during the cold winter months, you’re giving them an increased likelihood of making it to adulthood when planted outside.

-For those of you who started with seeds indoors during the winter, now (spring) is the time to transplant seedlings.
+For those of you who started with seeds indoors during the winter, spring is the time to transplant seedlings.

 2. Pay Attention to Soil Temperature

 Soil temperature has a direct correlation with germination, so it is important to keep plants that have a similar temperature threshold in the same area.
-Cauliflower, celery, and cucumbers are all great planting companions with a soil temperature sweet spot of 65-70 degrees Fahrenheit.
+Cauliflower, celery, and cucumbers are all great planting companions with a soil temperature sweet spot of 65 to 70 degrees Fahrenheit.